sealmove/binarylang/README.md

 - `createVariantParser`: listed parsers are partitioned into sets of choices, mapping data to an `object variant`

 Moreover, you can mix DSL-generated parsers with custom parsers, as long as the custom parsers follow the API.
 There are also ways to extend the DSL through templates.
-These works as *plugins*.
+These work as *plugins*.

 ## Documentation